An award-winning journalist who turned off his microphone to chase his dream of writing fiction.

-John Enger tells stories for a living.
-He’s tracked down local legends and hermits to share their voices.
-He’s captured the depth of pain caused by school shootings and carried his microphone into white supremacist rallies and armed marches — places where public radio is often not welcome.
+John Enger has always told stories for a living.
+As a journalist, he tracked down local legends and hermits to share their voices.
+He captured the depth of pain caused by school shootings and carried his microphone into white supremacist rallies and armed marches — places where public radio was not typically welcome.

 Novels are made up.
 Lies, by definition.
 But in his debut manuscript, Radium, Enger portrays the world he sees.
 A version of rural America that can’t fit in a four minute radio story.
 He builds his characters with empathy — writes their flaws in clean lines.
 He gives them strength to rise up and be redeemed, or not redeemed, if they so choose.
 And there’s truth in that, as well.
 Is there not?

-Listen to an audio clip of Enger’s manuscript, Radium:
+Listen to an audio clip of Enger’s novel, Radium: